Home » Employment » CV vs Resume: Discover the Best Choice for You

 • The extra space on CVs allows you to include more information about your education, qualifications, skills, work history, research experience, academic achievements, and professional achievements.

-• CVs tend to be more detailed than resumes, providing a comprehensive overview of your entire career.
+• CVs are more detailed than resumes, providing a comprehensive overview of your career.

 • The purpose of a CV is to demonstrate that your academic experience and accomplishments make you the best candidate for a particular academic position.